ComNets-Bremen/OPS/README.md

 When building the `INET Framework`, make sure to build and use the `release` version (not the `debug` version).

+Please be aware that not all INET versions are compatible with all versions of OMNeT++.
+Refer to the INET documentation for further information.

 ###  KeetchiLib